 To inflate a balloon, the envelope is stretched along the ground and attached to the basket, which is lying on its side.
 A petrol-powered fan blows air into the envelope and a burner is turned on, heating the air and causing the balloon to stand upright.

 Balloons can remain in the air for about two hours, depending on how much fuel they carry.
 Although they cannot be steered, the pilot can control the gas flow to descend or ascend and take advantage of wind currents.
-Once in flight, a balloon travels as fast as the wind around it, so it is best to fly in light winds.
+Once in flight, a balloon travels at the speed of the wind around it, so it is best to fly in light winds.
 Ground crew drive below the balloon to help it land and return it to its base.

 The sport of ballooning

-The sport of ballooning in New Zealand is governed by Civil Aviation Authority regulations, and local clubs are co-ordinated by the Balloon Association of New Zealand, established in 1990.
-In the early 2000s no licence was required to fly a balloon, but there were plans to introduce one.
+The sport of ballooning in New Zealand is governed by Civil Aviation Authority regulations, and local clubs are co-ordinated by the Balloon Aviation Association of New Zealand, established in 1990.
+In 2020 a licence was required to pilot a balloon which carried passengers.